pantheon-systems/documentation/source/_docs/migrate-local.md

 We recommend using [Kalabox](/docs/kalabox) because of its integrated features to the platform.
 For large teams/sites, we recommend using [Multidev](/docs/multidev) instead of local development.
 Read more on what will only work for [Local Development](/docs/local-development/)

-If you're site is existing or can be synced only, use the [Guided Migration method](/docs/migrate).
+If your site is already existing or hosted through a different provider, you can use the [Guided Migration method](/docs/migrate).
 For cases where the guided migration will not work, follow the [manual migration method](/docs/migrate-manual).

 ## Before you Begin